 Hyundai's decision to adopt a hybrid electro-hydraulic steering mechanism was a good one.
 Utilizing an electric motor to drive a power-steering pump, it benefits from the energy savings enjoyed when cruising straight ahead with the motor at rest, and from the more natural feel of hydraulic assist once the electric motor has been summoned into action.
-Compared with a Lexus LS 460L which happened to be on hand for reference, the Equus has a far more organic sense to its steering than the Lexus can muster with its fully electric system.
+Compared against even some fairly high-end nameplates with fully electric assist systems, the Equus has a far more organic sense to its steering.

-The Hyundai Equus continues to gain ground in winning over luxury buyers.
-With its attractive styling, smooth-as-silk handling and excellent warranty, it is a solid choice in the luxury sedan segment.
+With its attractive styling, smooth-as-silk handling and excellent warranty, the Hyundai Equus is a solid choice in the luxury sedan segment.
 Although those seeking the prestige of name recognition might turn to more established brands, the Hyundai Equus provides admirable performance and features at a fair price.

-Laura Burstein reported on the Equus from Las Vegas.
-Barry Winfield contributed to this NewCarTestDrive.com report.
+Laura Burstein and Barry Winfield contributed to this NewCarTestDrive.com report.

 We have partnered with trusted dealers in your area to give you a great price on the new Hyundai Equus.